-All eight of the meta analyses published since 2012 conclude that there is a statistically significant reduction in SSIs when using Plus Sutures.
+All eight of the meta analyses published since 2012 show a reduction in SSIs and all but the first show a statistically significant reduction in SSIs when they are used.

 NICE 2008 Clinical Guidelines on Surgical Site Infection estimate the average cost of treating one SSI at £4,300.

 Looking at cardiac procedures only in one large NHS hospital teaching trust, 830 procedures were carried out over a 12-month period with an average SSI rate of 6%.
 If this trust converted to Plus Sutures, the estimated efficiency savings generated would be around £116,670, applying a 30% relative risk reduction in SSI and assuming the cost to treat SSI as advised by NICE.
 Furthermore, 141 bed days associated to SSIs would also be released.

 Preventing SSIs also offers significant patient benefit, including a reduction in their length of stay, the antibiotics needed for treatment and avoidance of disruption to their personal life.